 Simple Shrimp and Asparagus Risotto

-Shrimp and Asparagus Risotto is rich and creamy yet surprisingly light.
-This easy, spring-forward dish is practically fool-proof, too!
+Shrimp and Asparagus Risotto is rich, creamy, and tastes like it came from a restaurant.
+This easy, springy dish is practically fool-proof!

-- Bring chicken broth to a boil in a small saucepan.
-Reduce heat to low and keep hot.
+- Bring chicken stock to a boil in a medium-size saucepan over high heat then turn off heat and place a lid on top to keep stock hot.

-- To finish, stir in parmesan cheese then add pepper and salt to taste.
+- Turn off heat then stir in parmesan cheese, and then add salt and pepper to taste.
+Serve immediately.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.